 Consider packing:

-- A packed lunch or snacks.
+- Packed lunch and/or snacks.

-- A lightweight raincoat.
+- Lightweight raincoat.

 Where to Park for Tintern Abbey Walks